Learning goals

 ## [1] "Size (Mb) 16bit: 357.63"

 With growing amount of images, it is inevitably useful to think about datatypes and use tricks to store data more efficiently.
 Often we convert data from float (% reflectance between 0-1) to integer by simply multiplying by a constant value of e.g. 10,000, where a value of, for instance, 0.353 (35.5%) becomes 3530, allowing for an int16 data type.
-This way we can represent the decimal reflectance numbers as integer and save a lot of memory on our drives and improving computing performance.
+This way we can represent the decimal reflectance numbers as integer and save a lot of memory on our hard drives.

 Raster algebra